-Based on the procedures performed, nothing has come to our attention that causes us to believe that the DNF of the MutuiOnline Group for the year ended on 31st December 2022 has not been prepared, in all material aspects, in accordance with the requirements of articles 3 and 4 of the Decree and the GRI Standards.
+Based on the procedures performed, nothing has come to our attention that causes us to believe that the DNF of the MutuiOnline Group for the year ended on 31st December 2023 has not been prepared, in all material aspects, in accordance with the requirements of articles 3 and 4 of the Decree and the GRI Standards.

-Our conclusions on the DNF of the MutuiOnline Group do not refer to the information included in the paragraph "4.7 Reporting on sustainable activities" of the DNF itself, that is required by art.
-8 of the European Regulation 2020/852.
+Our above conclusions on the DNF of the MutuiOnline Group do not refer to the information included in the paragraph "4.7 Reporting on sustainable activities" of the DNF itself, that are required by art.8 of the European Regulation 2020/852.

-Milan, 31st March 2023
+Milan, 29 March 2024

 EY S.p.A.

-Signed by: Lorenzo Secchi (Auditor)
+Signed by: Gabriele Grignaffini, Auditor